 Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity. — World Health Organization (WHO)

 Next, we’ll review each of these six dimensions.
 Then we’ll discuss how these they relate to the spiritual path.
 Dr. Hettler, the World Health Organization (WHO) (1) describes the elements of health and wellness in the following categories:

 Maximizing your health requires an understanding of the six dimensions and how they relate to our lives.
 We forget how complex we are.
 It’s easy to focus on just one thing or one dimension.
 If you affect one dimension, it affects the others.
 The goal is to achieve the proper balance in our lives to be healthy and durable.

 So, the first step is to make an honest assessment of each dimension.
-Once you understand the relationship between these six dimensions of wellness, then you can make the necessary adjustments.
+If you Understand your relationship to these six dimensions of wellness, you can make the necessary adjustments.